 Pervasive Health Conference is a premier international forum with specific focus on technologies and human factors related to the use of ubiquitous computing in healthcare and for wellbeing.
 The overall goal of the Pervasive Health Conference is to take a multidisciplinary approach to Pervasive Healthcare Technology research and development.
 The Pervasive Healthcare Community is addressing a broad scope of research topics and concerns:

-- identify and understand problems from a technological, social, and medical perspective (with a particular emphasis on understanding and supporting patient needs);
+identify and understand problems from a technological, social, medical, and legal as well as financial perspective (with a particular emphasis on understanding and supporting patients’ and practitioners’ needs);

-- design, implementation, and evaluation of supporting hardware and software infrastructures, algorithms, and applications; and
+design, implementation, and evaluation of supporting hardware and software infrastructures, algorithms, services and applications; and

-- organisational strategies that facilitate integration of Pervasive Healthcare Technology into the healthcare enterprise.
+- organizational strategies that facilitate integration of Pervasive Healthcare Technology into the healthcare enterprise.

-The Pervasive Healthcare conference in Oldenburg aims to gather technology experts, practitioners, industry and international authorities contributing towards the assessment, development and deployment of pervasive medical based technologies, standards and procedures.
+The Pervasive Healthcare Conference aims to gather technology experts, practitioners, industry and international authorities contributing towards the assessment, development and deployment of pervasive medical based technologies, standards and procedures.